Tapppi/macos-setup/README.md

   you don't have one (from backup)

 #### install
+Also works as update, just rerun it to update apps and node.
+Python and ruby versions are still manual in the script for now.

 * Installs Brew and libs, tools and software from Hombrew and Mac App Store
     * See [`Brewfiles/`](/Brewfiles/) for commented lists of installed applications in Homebrew bundle format